ewsterrenburg/tamandua/content/GISWATER/swwm-giswater-1-installation.md

 date: 2014-09-10
 author: Erwin Sterrenburg
-title: SWMM / Giswater tutorial 1: Installation
+title: EPA SWMM / Giswater Tutorial 1: Installation
 slug: swmm-giswater-tutorial-1-installation
 tags: SWMM, Giswater, Water
-summary: This is the 1<sup>st</sup> episode in my tutorial on the using EPA Storm Water Management Model (EPA SWMM) and Giswater for rainfall-runoff modeling for an urban drainage system network.
+summary: This is the 1<sup>st</sup> episode in my tutorial on the using EPA Storm Water Management Model (EPA SWMM) and Giswater for rainfall-runoff modeling for an urban drainage network system.
+This episodes describes the installation process.

+This is the 1<sup>st</sup> episode in my tutorial on the using EPA Storm Water Management Model (EPA SWMM) and Giswater for rainfall-runoff modeling for an urban drainage network system.
 This episodes describes the installation process.

 The instructions in the [Giswater documentation](http://www.giswater.org/print/book/export/html/17) provided sufficient information for installing this software.
 To install you must download the installer package and execute it.
 Remember you can choose the [Giswater stand-alone install package](http://download.giswater.org/giswater_stand-alone.exe) or the [all-in-one install package](http://download.giswater.org/giswater_all-in-one.exe).
 The all-in-one installer package is designed with a portable version of PostgreSQL+PostGIS 2.1.
 Remember you need to have installed an updated Java Runtime Environment (JRE) on your computer.